 As any guy has probably heard from his significant other, having to grow your hair out is one of the biggest pains in the world.
-As a man, you’ve got limited options during that in-between phase, and planning your look around that dreaded awkward stage is challenging, to say the least.
-And now that you’re faced with growing out, say, an outlived undercut, you’re suddenly left in a conundrum.
+Most guys typically have limited options during that in-between phase, plus planning your look around that dreaded awkward stage is challenging, to say the least!
+Now that you have you grow out, say, an outlived undercut, you’re suddenly left in a conundrum.
 What’s a previously clean-cut guy to do?
 Should you embark on going longer, and try the male top knot?
 (Hint: Yes, yes you should.)

 The male top knot is, quite literally, one of the coolest ways to wear your hair this year.
-And not only is it a #trending look, it also is a graceful way to wear your longer top lengths while you’re waiting for your undercut to grow in.
-Read on for tips and tricks on creating—and getting away with—the perfect male top knot:
+Not only is it a trending look, but it also is a put-together way to wear your longer top lengths while you wait for your undercut to grow out (or, you know, while in quarantine).
+Read on for tips and tricks on creating the perfect male top knot:

 Creating a Male Top Knot

 First question: What style are you transitioning from?
-If the answer is an undercut or any hybrid of, you’re on the right track, since you’ve probably got some length to work with.
-Anything shorter than six inches and you might have to wait a bit longer till hair grows out, or you risk pulling on hair and inducing some breakage or hair fall.
+If the answer is an undercut or any hybrid, you’re on the right track, since you’ve probably got some length to work with.
+Anything shorter than six inches and you might have to wait a bit longer till hair grows out.
+Pulling back hair that is too short can induce some breakage or hair fall.
 (Plan B: The male “punytail”—like a ponytail, just… tinier.)

-A top knot is also an effective way to keep things manageable during gym-tan-laundry time, or when you just can’t deal with hair in your face at the moment.
+A top knot is also an effective way to keep things manageable during a workout, or when you just can’t deal with hair in your face at the moment.
 A lot of men also simply want variety and wear their hair both ways—down for play and neatly done up in a knot at work.

-Yes, you may borrow her hair tie in a pinch, but we suggest getting your own stash because these little things have a funny way of getting lost in the deep abyss of life (or, say, your duffel bags and such).
+Yes, you may borrow her hair tie in a pinch, but we suggest getting your own stash because these little things have a funny way of getting lost in the deep abyss.
 Choices are pretty straightforward: Most drugstores usually sell hair ties in a bunch.
 Black or neutral-colored is best for everyday use, and fabric-covered elastics without a metal connector will be the gentlest on your hair.